FAST-HEP/fasthep-flow/docs/provenance.md

 To integrate provenance into our workflows, we introduce a dedicated provenance section within the YAML configuration.
-This section describes which metadata should be captured, e.g. version of the dataset used, the origin of the data, the specific parameters set for each analysis stage, and the individual responsible for each step (taken from git history).
+This section describes which metadata should be captured, e.g. version of the dataset used, the origin of the data, the specific parameters set for each analysis task, and the individual responsible for each step (taken from git history).
 By embedding this information directly into the workflow configuration, we ensure that every step of data processing is transparent and traceable.
 This not only adheres to best